nitaybz/homebridge-sensibo-ac/README.md

 #### Climate React auto setup

-When enabled, every time an AC's state is set or changed, the Climate React configuration will be updated so that the desired temperature is maintained.
+When enabled, every time the AC's temperature or speed is set or changed, the Climate React configuration will be updated so that the desired temperature is maintained.

-For example, if setting an AC to Cool and 25°C, Climate React will be set up such that when the temperature rises above 25°C the AC starts to cool and when the temperature drops below 24° (the target temperature minus 1 degree C, or the equivalent F delta), the AC will be turned off.
+For example, if setting an AC to Cool and 25°C, Climate React will be set such that when the temperature rises above 25°C the AC starts to cool and when the temperature drops below 24° (the target temperature minus 1 degree C, or the equivalent F delta), the AC will be turned off.

 When setting an AC to Heat with a target temprature, Climate React will be set to plus 1 degree C, or equivalent F delta.

 To enable **Climate React Auto Setup**, add `"enableClimateReactAutoSetup": true` to your config.

+Note: only temperature thresholds are supported by Climate React auto setup, for full options, see "Climate React" in the Sensibo app.

+Note 2: currently does not work on Dry or Fan modes (as these are treated as separate accessories).

 ### Filter cleaning indication